soft9000/TheBibleProjects/PyKJV/README.md

 p.s.

-You will want to use `python` rather that `python3` on som operating systems.
+You will want to use `python` rather that `python3` on some operating systems.

-Written in 100% pure Python, please use Python 3.6, or greater.
+Written in 100% pure Python.

+Please use Python 3.6, or greater.